Coming of age: United States

-Although the US consists of and continues to practice the cultures of the many countries that make it up, something unique to this country is the "Sweet Sixteen".
+Although the US consists of and continues to practice the cultures of the many countries that make it up, something unique to the country is the "Sweet Sixteen".
 This tradition is also widely celebrated in Canada.
-The tradition we know the American Sweet Sixteen as today dates back to the early-mid 20th century.
-These parties represent not necessarily adulthood, but being a more "grown-up" teenager, and are more commonly celebrated for girls and by the wealthier, since these parties can be so extravagant.
-They are usually the fanciest party a child would ever have.
-The birthday girl wears an extravagant ball gown, and sometimes a crown.
-Sweet Sixteen parties vary by person, often consist of a DJ or a band, dancing, a rented out venue, and food and drink bars.
-In the late 20th century, when women began gaining more rights, and fighting for liberation, Sweet Sixteens became something to be questioned.
-Since they have correlation to the debutante ball, another coming of age ceremony that taught women to adhere to their gender roles, and handed them off to the men of the community, they were largely rejected in the era of women's liberation.
+The tradition that is known today as the American Sweet Sixteen dates back to the early-mid 20th century.
+These parties represent not necessarily adulthood, but being a more mature teenager.
+The guest of honor is primarily a girl, and are more common among wealthier families due to how expensive the parties can be.
+Because of this, they are considered to be the fanciest party one can experience while in their childhood.
+The guest of honor wears an extravagant ball gown, sometimes accompanied with a crown.
+Sweet Sixteen parties vary by person, but they often consist of a DJ or a band, dancing, a rented out venue, and food and drink bars.
+In the late 20th century, when women began gaining more rights and started fighting for liberation, Sweet Sixteens began to be questioned.
+Since they have correlation to the debutante ball, another coming of age ceremony that taught women to adhere to their gender roles by handing them over to the men of the community, they were largely rejected in the era of women's liberation.
 In modern times, the 16th birthday has less significance than it did before, but some do still participate in this celebration.
 Some movies that depict Sweet Sixteens are "Sixteen Candles" (1984), and "16 Wishes" (2010).